alteryx/evalml/README.md

         - `y_prob (DataFrame)` - probability estimates for each label

         Returns
-        - `DataFrame` - predictions using the optimized threshold
+        - `Series` - estimated labels using the optimized threshold
     - `score` - the cost function on threshold-based predictions
         ```
         score(y, y_prob)